arrow

 • Closing/conversion rate: measures the percentage of leads that convert into paying customers.
 This is a crucial metric for businesses to track, as it directly affects their revenue and profitability.

-• Tracking the length of your sales cycle is also important, as it helps you understand how long it takes to close deals and make improvements.
+• Tracking the length of your sales cycle: This is also important, as it helps you understand how long it takes to close deals and make improvements.

 Customer service is often overlooked by sales, despite being the number one reason why customers leave.
-In fact, according to Gartner research, 44% of customers feel anxious about their purchase decision after making one.
-Therefore, loyalty programs, immediate support, and even chatbots are still essential.
+In fact, 42% of customers feel whats known as buyer’s remorse or post-purchase dissonance, meaning that they are anxious about their purchase decision after making one.

-Fortunately, providing excellent customer support can be straightforward if it is already ingrained in your company’s culture.
-All you need is the right technology to handle customer inquiries and a reliable return, exchange, and refund policy.
+Providing excellent customer support can be straightforward if it is already ingrained in your company’s culture.
+All you need is the right technology to handle customer inquiries and support them throughout the journey.
+Also, don’t overlook your return, exchange, and refund practices as, in the long run, being able to satisfy customers who didn’t manage to get the desired item the first time is the difference between market leaders and underdogs.

 Strategy 1: Gamification